hanbyuls/K-IDtrack/README.md

 The data is sourced from the Korean Centers for Disease Control and Prevention (KCDC).

-## K-CovidTrack dashboard
+## K-InfectDisTrack:COVID dashboard

-Follow [this](https://covidtrack.shinyapps.io/kcovidtrack/) link for the interactive Shiny app.
+Follow [this](https://infectdistrack.shinyapps.io/kinfectdistrack/) link for the interactive Shiny app.

 ## Code explanation